RC Power Supply Guide: Don't Starve Your RC Charger

 Powering Computer Server Supplies with 240 VAC

-These DPS 600PB supplies will of course also work on 220/240V.
+These DPS 600PB supplies, like all the Meanwell ones I've mentioned on this page will also work on 220/240V.
 They automatically detect the input voltage and can run on 240V without any modifications which is pretty neat.
 No messing around with jumpers or hidden switches.
 Powering them from 240V (especially four of them) is likely a better way to do things than what I have done since you don't have to run on as high a current.
 Double the voltage and you effectively cut the current requirements in half (2300W divided by 240V = 9.58 Amps).

-Again, this information is for enlightenment only and in no way is intended to be a "how to guide".
+Again, this AC power information is for getting some idea juices flowing and in no way is intended to cover everything.
 Please seek out the services of a licensed and qualified electrician if you are not 100% sure of what you are doing when powering more than three supplies together.

 Final Thoughts

-Furthermore, these are industrial units designed specifically for continuous 24/7 operation in demanding server computer environments requiring higher end safety and protection features making them much more robust than simple RC grade power supplies.
+Furthermore, like the Meanwell's these are industrial units designed specifically for continuous 24/7 operation in demanding server computer environments requiring higher end safety and protection features making them much more robust than simple hobby grade power supplies.
 Put all that together and you get unmatched RC power supply value.

 Those were the two main features that sold me.
 The quiet operation and ability to also configure them to run my less powerful chargers as well were sweet icing on the cake bonuses!